Edward Rowe (actor): Early career and Kernow King

 His Kernow King character features a strong Cornish identity and speaks in a strong Cornish accent.
 In mid 2010 he produced a series of short comedy videos on Cornish themes, often in the spoof documentary format.
 Examples include the Camborne Maid's song remake of musician Billy Joel's "Uptown Girl".
 This led to a 2014 standup tour, Splann!.

 Rowe wrote an opinion piece for The Guardian in 2012 criticising the proposed pasty tax.
 In 2015, he starred in Kernow King's sex tape, an educational film produced by Cornwall Council's Health Promotion Service.
 This was nominated for the UK Sexual Health Awards.
-Rowe was made a bard of Gorsedh Kernow in 2015 "for his work as an ambassador for the Cornish identity".
+Rowe was made a bard of Gorsedh Kernow in 2015 "for his work as an ambassador for the Cornish identity", taking the bardic name Mab Tregarrek.

 In 2017, he starred in the Hall for Cornwall's Christmas show, Sleeping Beauty.

 In 2018, he wrote and starred in the play Hireth, about a Cornish miner, and starred in Trevithick!, a biographical comedy about Richard Trevithick directed by Kneehigh Theatre's Simon Harvey.